abdelrahman-elkady/se-tutorial/lab-2.md

 To exit the mongo shell type `Ctrl+C` (both mac and linux) which will allow you to exit the shell.

-> `Ctrl+C` generally allows you to terminate any runing process in the terminal and can be used to cancel a command.
+> `Ctrl+C` generally allows you to terminate any running process in the terminal and can be used to cancel a command.

 > Note some shells like python you exist with `Ctrl+Z`, `Ctrl+D`, or `Ctrl+X`.